Azure/azure-sdk-for-js/documentation/Bundling.md

 npm install --save-dev @rollup/plugin-node-resolve @rollup/plugin-commonjs @rollup/plugin-json rollup-plugin-shim
 ```

-Now, that we have our config file and necessary plugins installed, we can run rollup:
+Now that we have our config file and necessary plugins installed, we can run rollup:

 ```sh
 rollup --config